Summary for those in a hurry:

 nested Hongshanopterus basal to the clade Istiodactylidae.

-the large pterosaur tree (LPT, 251 taxa) nested Hongshanopterus between the wukongopterids, Wukongopterus and Kupengopterus, far from any istiodactylids.
+the large pterosaur tree (LPT, 251 taxa then, 261 taxa in 2022) nested Hongshanopterus with Hamipterus and Darwinopterus, far from any istiodactylids.
 It takes 5 extra steps to force fit Hongshanopterus in the base of the Istiodactylidae (and that’s using just the few characters visible in Hongshanopterus).

 That makes Hongshanopterus the largest and latest surviving

 wukongopterid (Fig. 2), a clade otherwise restricted to the Middle to Late Jurassic and a clade famous for having a ‘pterodactyloid’-grade skull with a more primitive long-trailed post-crania.

 Darwinopterus, was considered a transitional taxon leading to pterodactyloid-grade pterosaurs.
 Adding more taxa, as in the LPT, does not support that hypothesis.
 At present Darwinopterus is a terminal taxon leaving no descendants.
 Hongshanopterus is the only wukongopterid (so far) to make it into the Early Cretaceous… and it has the largest skull.

 Only a few basal pterosaurs survived into the Cretaceous.

 The giant anurognathid embryo, IVPP V13758 (Fig. 3) is the only other basal pterosaur known at present to survive into the Cretaceous.